 Dying for his homeland.

 This is the most beautiful fate, the most enviable …

-Any foreign force then came to defeat the Vietnamese engagement on the territory.
-The latter often refers to three key factors in their victory: Thiên Thời , Địa Lợi, Nhân Hòa (be aware of the weather, know the ground and have the popular support or national harmony).
+Any foreign force then came to defeat the Vietnamese engagement on territory.
+The latter often refers to three key factors in their victory: Thiên Thời , Địa Lợi, Nhân Hòa (to be aware of the weather, to know the environment and to have the popular support or national harmony).
 This is the last parameter that makes the difference in a war of attrition.
-Nguyễn Trãi had the opportunity to say that he preferred to conquer hearts instead of citadels.
+Nguyễn Trãi had the opportunity to say he preferred to conquer hearts instead of citadels.